armory/docs-cdaas/content/en/_index.md

 ---
-title: Armory Continuous Deployment-as-a-Service
+title: Armory Continuous Deployment-as-a-Service Docs
 linkTitle: Documentation
+type: "docs"
+cascade:
+- _target:
+    path: "/**"
+    kind: "page"
+  type: "docs"
+- _target:
+    path: "/**"
+    kind: "section"
+  type: "docs"
+- _target:
+    path: "/**"
+    kind: "section"
+  type: "home"
 no_list: true
 description: >
   Armory CD-as-a-Service is a single control plane that enables deployment to multiple Kubernetes clusters using CD-as-a-Service's secure, one-way Kubernetes agents.
 These agents facilitate multi-cluster orchestration and advanced deployment strategies, such as canary and blue/green, for your apps.
 ---

 Armory CD-as-a-Service delivers intelligent deployment-as-a-service that supports advanced deployment strategies so developers can focus on building great code rather than deploying it.
 By automating code deployment across all of your Kubernetes environments, Armory CD-as-a-Service removes demands on developers and reduces the risk of service disruptions due to change failures.
 It does this by seamlessly integrating pre-production verification tasks with advanced production deployment strategies.
 This mitigates risks by providing deployment flexibility while limiting blast radius, which leads to a better customer experience.
 Best of all, Armory CD-as-a-Service doesn’t require migrating to a new deployment platform.
 It easily plugs into any existing SDLC.
+The [Armory CD-as-a-Service (CDaaS)](https://www.armory.io/products/continuous-deployment-as-a-service/) product page contains a full list of features and pricing.

 {{< figure src="/images/cdaas/cdaas-arch.png" alt="CD-as-a-Service High-Level Architecture" height="75%" width="75%" >}}

-The [Armory CD-as-a-Service (CDaaS)](https://www.armory.io/products/continuous-deployment-as-a-service/) product page contains a full list of features and pricing.

 {{< cardpane >}}